 Dive into the true stories behind the most iconic photos in American history.

 Canada and the United States are both large countries which can make understanding the relative geography difficult.
 But the contiguous United States goes farther north than you think and the majority of Canadians live near the southern border.
 The result?
 At 45 degrees latitude, Seattle is farther north than Toronto and Montreal, meaning that 64 per cent of Canadians live south of Seattle.

-Surprise, surprise—here are 20 things you had no idea were invented in Canada.
+Surprise, surprise—here are the things you had no idea were invented in Canada.